mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/beta-jenkins/4.0.0-2.204.2-beta/architecture/index.md

 The Jenkins for DC/OS service bundles the [Jenkins Automation Server](https://github.com/jenkinsci/jenkins) with the [Jenkins Mesos Plug-in](https://github.com/jenkinsci/mesos-plugin) which lets users dispatch Jenkins jobs on a DC/OS cluster.

+Jenkins for DC/OS runs as a root Marathon application inside a Docker container.
+The default Docker image contains several Jenkins plugins to get you up and running quickly.
+You can customize the Docker image to match your specific use case.

+The Docker container also contains an NGINX reverse proxy that rewrites the URIs into the absolute paths Jenkins requires.

 ### Container Runtimes

 #### Universal Container Runtime (UCR)